imait/Typex/README.md

 # Typex: typing exercise
 Typex, typing exercise is a programme with ajax like interface.

-Include a html with JavaScript file and JSON files.
+Include a html file with a JavaScript file and JSON files.

 ## Usage